Skip to content

 Expected answer: Discuss managed vs. self-hosted trade-offs, cost curves, data residency requirements, operational overhead.
 Mention that the crossover point (where self-hosted becomes cheaper) is typically around 100K-1M daily queries depending on data volume.

 Senior level: “Design a multi-tenant vector search system for 100 enterprise customers, each with up to 1M documents.”
+(See our system design interview guide for more questions at this level.)

 Expected answer: Discuss isolation strategy trade-offs, cost per tenant, handling cold starts for small tenants, cross-tenant performance isolation (the “noisy neighbor” problem), backup and recovery per tenant, and the compliance implications of shared vs. isolated infrastructure.